 Information is shared with parents through leaflets and workshops so that parents know and understand our approach to reading.

 Children will learn in an orderly way, from simple to more advanced knowledge.
 Our lessons build on prior knowledge and link back and forwards to embed knowledge.
-Or children will be blending, segmenting and manipulating sounds quickly and accurately so they are reading and spelling with fluency.
+Our children will be blending, segmenting and manipulating sounds quickly and accurately so they are reading and spelling with fluency.
+We have clear assessment points for each year group.
+You can find these here in the documents section at the bottom of the page.

 Children at Brookburn enjoy reading.
 We know this because our children tell us – they talk about things that they have loved learning and compliment these discussions with facts and wider knowledge they have gained because of their own interest in researching and reading beyond the curriculum.
 Children will read fluently, exercise their choice as a reader, have a love for reading and be prepared for high school as a life-long reader.